-Press and hold △ or ➢ ▽ while listening to a song until the contents of the current folder display on the radio display.

-- 2. Press and hold ⋄ ∇ to go back to the previous folder list. - 3.
-Press and release \triangle or $\bowtie \nabla$ to scroll up or down the list. - To select a folder, press and hold △, or press ⋈ when the folder is highlighted.
+- Press and hold △ or ➢ ▽ while listening to a song until the contents of the current folder display on the radio display. - 3.
+Press and release \triangle or \bowtie ∇ to scroll up or down the list. - To select a folder, press and hold △, or press ⋈ when the folder is highlighted. - To go back further in the folder list, press and hold